clifgriffin/simple-ldap-login/readme.txt

 * Test form now implements wp_authenticate and uses the same routines as the actual login.
 This also means account creation and group membership are tested.
 * Implemented stripslashes() to correct issue with some special characters such as a single quote and backslash.
-* Wordpress account "admin" is now allowed to login using local password even when security mode is set to high.
+* WordPress account "admin" is now allowed to login using local password even when security mode is set to high.
 For safety.
 * Made some minor wording changes to the admin panel.

 **Version 1.3.0.2.1**